alexandoikon13/BotaniqAI/README.md

 - Cassandra Database Integration: Efficiently stores image metadata and processing results.
 - User-Friendly Interface: Easy upload and review of images and results.
 - Cloud Storage: Uses Cloudcube for organized and secure storage of images.
-- Containerized Deployment: Docker and Kubernetes ensure scalable and reliable deployment on Heroku.
+- Containerized Deployment: Docker (and locally with Kubernetes) ensure scalable and reliable deployment on Heroku.

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript